14 October 1884

 Birth of nationalist revolutionary Lala Har Dayal.

 On 14 October 1884, Lala Har Dayal, a revolutionary who founded the Gadar Party in the USA was born in Delhi.
-Read more about this important personality for the UPSC exam.
+Read more about this important personality for the IAS exam.

 Lala Har Dayal